RubenCarrionCastro/Physics-Notes/GeneralRelativity/README.md

 The `exercises/` folder contains solved problems using both analytic derivations and symbolic computation tools.

-Each exercise is placed into its own subfolder:
+Each exercise is placed into its own subfolder